French Quarter restaurant employee remains hospitalized following September assault

 NEW ORLEANS (WGNO) — A French Quarter restaurant worker is slowly recovering after an assault put him in a coma.

-Around 12:30 a.m. on September 24, Scott Wagner was walking near the corner of Decatur and Frenchmen streets, headed towards Chuck Point Charlie Music Club, after getting off work at Mr. Ed’s Oyster Bar and Fish House.
+Around 12:30 a.m. on Sept.
+24, Scott Wagner was walking near the corner of Decatur and Frenchmen streets, headed toward Chuck Point Charlie Music Club, after getting off work at Mr. Ed’s Oyster Bar and Fish House.

 New Orleans police say Wagner accidentally stepped on a man’s shoe as they walked past each other, and the man then allegedly punched him.